sderose/ragnarok/Dominus/DOC/BaseDom.md

 mixed content, PIs, comments, etc.

-==Related stuff==

-My `Dominus` package on, which adds the ability to load, save, and edit persistent DOM structures on disk.

-For many more handy functions such as a table-management API, XPointer support, Trojan milestone support, and so on, see my other utilities.

 =To do=

 Rename?
 Maybe SpamNX?
 (like spam, spam, baked beans, 'n spam, it ain't got much spam in it)

-==issues==

-* Pythonicity
-** __contains__ vs. contains
-** removeNode vs. removeSelf

 * Speed
-** compareDocumentPosition -- can we do better by not building all the way to root, but co-recursing up both sides, only until we hit a common ancestor, then back down?
+** compareDocumentPosition -- faster by not building all the way to root, but co-recursing up both sides, only until we hit a common ancestor, then back down?
 ** Any more places to avoid getChildIndex()?
 Already added int position for insertBefore.
+** Fallback to maintaining child-number when fanout gets very high?
+*

 * Structure and organization
 ** Segregate namespace into subclass?